-Formed during the 2011-2012 school year, the Archbishop Mitty High School Speech and Debate team has grown exponentially from its 20 member after-school club to an over 100 member team with an in-school class component.
+Formed during the 2011-2012 school year, the Archbishop Mitty High School Speech and Debate team has grown exponentially from its 20 member after-school club to a 150+ member team with an in-school class component.
 Since its inception, AMHS Speech and Debate has attracted significant interest as an educational and entertaining activity amongst its student body, drawing students from all departments and backgrounds at Mitty.
 Archbishop Mitty competes in one of the top Speech and Debate leagues in the country, the Coast Forensics League.
-In 2016 Archbishop Mitty's Speech and Debate program placed 1st in the State and top 10 in the Nation.
+Archbishop Mitty's Speech and Debate program placed 1st in the State and top 10 in the Nation for the past three years.

 Who are we?